SGMahaswi/AI-based-Meeting-Summarizer/README.md

-# AI-Powered Meeting Summarizer
+# EchoMind AI

 ## Overview

-The **AI-Powered Meeting Summarizer** is a Gradio-powered application that converts audio recordings of meetings into transcripts and provides concise summaries using `whisper.cpp` for audio-to-text conversion and `Ollama` for text summarization.
+The **EchoMind AI** is a Gradio-powered application that converts audio recordings of meetings into transcripts and provides concise summaries using `whisper.cpp` for audio-to-text conversion and `Ollama` for text summarization.
 This tool is ideal for quickly extracting key points, decisions, and action items from meetings.

 <img width="1512" alt="Screenshot 2024-10-01 at 10 05 32 PM" src="https://github.com/user-attachments/assets/5b93cfed-c853-4ebb-8d90-bbda58354192">